cykoder/deusconsole/README.md

 # Deus Console

-A C++ tiny, header only quake/source style console engine allowing for runtime modification of variables and calling of methods.
+A C++17 tiny, header only quake/source style console engine allowing for runtime modification of variables and calling of methods.
 Useful for game engines and GUI tools.

 # Features